310mc/https-310mc.github.io-tl/source/_posts/scout/dollhouse.md

 ……Ah!
 I’m not supposed to be thinking to myself right now—

-Um, okay. *The green flame is the mark of compassion!
+Mm. *The green flame is the mark of compassion!
 The great nature, growing infinitely!
-Ryusei Green, Takamine Midori!* — Alright then.
+Ryusei Green, Takamine Midori!* —Alright.

-I’m on my way to you\~ I’m not sure if I’ll be able to help, but please wait a little longer, okay\~?
+I’m on my way to you\~ I don’t know if I’m reliable enough to help, but please wait a little longer, okay\~?
 {% endbubble %}

 ## Chapter 2